antr1x/GDQT/README.md

-# GDQT - Grim Dawn Quest Tracker
+# GDQT - Grim Dawn Quests Tracker

 **GDQT** is a quest-tracking tool for **Grim Dawn**.